Prodigy-Hacking/ProdigyMathGameHacking/PHEx/README.md

 ## Credit

 Originally created by Rus

-Still being maintained by PatheticMustan & Rus
+Maintained by the PMGH organization.